When a medical emergency strikes there is no margin for error. Seconds can often mean a difference between life and death.

 Adults and children are cared for by experienced physicians and nurses certified in both Adult and Pediatric Advanced Cardiac Life Support.
 Emergency technicians and members of other specialty areas are also part of the Emergency Response Team.

-The walk-in entrance is located west of the South Main Entrance off Rose lane.
+The ambulance entrance is located west of the South Main Entrance off Rose lane, while non-ambulance patients can enter through the South Main Entrance off Rose Lane.
 The department also features a helipad for emergency air transport.

 Wickenburg Community Hospital is a partner of the Mayo Clinic Telestroke Program.
 Collaboration with Mayo Clinic stroke neurologists and our Emergency Department physicians offers immediate, life-saving interventions.